swcarpentry/python-novice-inflammation/_episodes/09-errors.md

 Every programmer encounters errors, both those who are just beginning, and those who have been programming for years.
-Encountering errors and exceptions can be very frustrating at times, and can make coding feel like a hopeless endeavour.
+Encountering errors can be very frustrating at times, and can make coding feel like a hopeless endeavour.
 However,
 understanding what the different types of errors are